 There are also two ports above the DC ports, and these are the input ports.
 There is one 8mm port and one Anderson port.
 If you have a SolarSaga panel, you’ll plug it into the 8mm port.

-If you have two SolarSaga 100W panels, you can plug it into the Anderson port with the 8mm to Anderson combiner cable that Jackery includes with the Explorer 1000.
+If you have two SolarSaga 100W panels, you can plug them into the Anderson port with the 8mm to Anderson combiner cable that Jackery includes with the Explorer 1000.
 Combining two solar panels will charge the battery much faster compared to a single panel.

 The 8mm port is also used to recharge the battery with the included wall and car charger.